SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Methodology

 \subsection{Prefill}

 In order to reduce memory usage of the decoding stage, SnapStream applies SnapKV compression during prefill to compress an output KV cache along the sequence dimension.
-Adherent to the KV cache structure described in Section~\ref{subsec:kvcachestructure}, we only apply SnapKV to compress the removed tokens $k_{L_{\text{sink}}+1},..., k_{L - L_{\text{recent}}}$.
-The sink token KV cache, recent token KV cache, and compressed SnapKV cache are then concatenated and sent to the decoding node.
+Adherent to the KV cache structure described in Section~\ref{subsec:kvcachestructure}, we only apply SnapKV to compress the evicted tokens $k_{L_{\text{sink}}+1},..., k_{L - L_{\text{recent}}}$.
+The sink token KV cache, recent token KV cache, and compressed SnapKV cache are then concatenated and transferred to the decoding node.

-In preparing a KV cache for StreamingLLM decoding, we make two modifications to StreamingLLM during prefill: \begin{itemize} \item We apply StreamingLLM \textit{after} any positional encodings are applied to query, key, and value projections.
+In preparing a KV cache for StreamingLLM decoding, we make two modifications to vanilla StreamingLLM during prefill: \begin{itemize} \item We apply StreamingLLM \textit{after} any positional encodings are applied to query, key, and value projections.
 This means that we do \textit{not} apply positional encodings to cached KVs during decoding and use the original relative positional encodings.
-Although this may affect the ability of the model to generate beyond its trained attention window size, as claimed in \cite{xiao2024efficientstreaminglanguagemodels} Section~3.2, we believe that this change is well-motivated, as most modern open models are now trained to handle context lengths up to 128k~\cite{grattafiori2024llama3herdmodels,deepseekai2025deepseekv3technicalreport,yang2025qwen3technicalreport}. \item We implement the rolling KV cache as a ring buffer, as opposed to a sliding window constructed with repeated concatenations of tensor views. \end{itemize}
+Although this may affect the ability of the model to generate beyond its trained attention window size as claimed in Section~3.2 of the StreamingLLM manuscript~\cite{xiao2024efficientstreaminglanguagemodels}, we believe that this change is well-motivated, as most modern open models are now trained to handle context lengths up to 128k~\cite{grattafiori2024llama3herdmodels,deepseekai2025deepseekv3technicalreport,yang2025qwen3technicalreport}, which is more than sufficient for most use cases. \item We implement the rolling KV cache as a ring buffer, as opposed to a sliding window constructed with repeated concatenations of tensor views. \end{itemize}